naturalcrit/homebrewery/faq.md

 Go to https://homebrewery.naturalcrit.com/login, and hit the "*logout*" link.

-### I am getting an error when trying to save to Google Drive?
+### Why am I getting an error when trying to save, and my account is linked to Google?

 A sign-in with Google only lasts a year until the authentication expires.
 You must go [here](https://www.naturalcrit.com/login), click the *Log-out* button, and then sign back in using your Google account.

 ### I lost my password, how do I reset it?
 How do I change my password?